 Originally published on Wed October 30, 2013 2:17 pm

-This is MORNING EDITION from NPR News.
+It's MORNING EDITION from NPR News.
+Good morning.
 I'm Renee Montagne.

 STEVE INSKEEP, HOST: